Aestheticism: Aesthetic decorative arts

 Ebonized furniture means that the wood is painted or stained to a black ebony finish.
-The furniture is sometimes completely ebony-colored.
-More often however, there is gilding added to the carved surfaces of the feathers or stylized flowers that adorn the furniture.
+The furniture is, sometimes, completely ebony-colored.
+More often, however, there is gilding added to the carved surfaces of the feathers or stylized flowers that adorn the furniture.

 As aesthetic movement decor was similar to the corresponding writing style in that it was about sensuality and nature, nature themes often appear on the furniture.
-A typical aesthetic feature is the gilded carved flower, or the stylized peacock feather.
-Colored paintings of birds or flowers are often seen.
+A typical aesthetic feature is the gilded carved flower or the stylized peacock feather.
+Colored paintings of birds or flowers are, often, seen.
 Non-ebonized aesthetic movement furniture may have realistic-looking three-dimensional-like renditions of birds or flowers carved into the wood.

 Contrasting with the ebonized-gilt furniture is use of blue and white for porcelain and china.
-Similar themes of peacock feathers and nature would be used in blue and white tones on dinnerware and other crockery.
-The blue and white design was also popular on square porcelain tiles.
-It is reported that Oscar Wilde used aesthetic decorations during his youth.
+Similar themes of peacock feathers and nature would be used, in blue and white tones on dinnerware and other crockery.
+The blue and white design was also popular, on square porcelain tiles.
+It is reported that Oscar Wilde used aesthetic decorations, during his youth.
 This aspect of the movement was also satirised by Punch magazine and in Patience.

-In 1882 Oscar Wilde visited Canada, where he toured the town of Woodstock, Ontario and gave a lecture on May 29 titled "The House Beautiful".
-In this lecture Wilde exposited the principles of the Aesthetic Movement in decorative and applied design, also known at the time as the "Ornamental Aesthetic" style, according to which local flora and fauna were celebrated as beautiful and textured, layered ceilings were popular.
+In 1882, Oscar Wilde visited Canada, where he toured the town of Woodstock, Ontario and gave a lecture on 29 May, titled "The House Beautiful".
+In this lecture, Wilde exposited the principles of the Aesthetic Movement in decorative and applied design, also known, at the time, as the "Ornamental Aesthetic" style, according to which local flora and fauna were celebrated, as beautiful and textured, layered ceilings were popular.
 An example of this can be seen in Annandale National Historic Site, located in Tillsonburg, Ontario, Canada.
 The house was built in 1880 and decorated by Mary Ann Tillson, who happened to attend Oscar Wilde's lecture in Woodstock.
-Since the Aesthetic Movement was only prevalent in the decorative arts from about 1880 until about 1890, there are not many surviving examples of this particular style but one such example is 18 Stafford Terrace, London, which provides an insight into how the middle classes interpreted its principles.
-Olana, the home of Frederic Edwin Church in upstate New York, is an important example of exoticism in Aesthetic Movement decorative arts.
+Since the Aesthetic Movement was only prevalent in the decorative arts from about 1880 until about 1890, there are not many surviving examples of this particular style, but one such example is 18 Stafford Terrace, London, England, which provides insight into how the middle classes interpreted its principles.
+Olana, the home of Frederic Edwin Church, in upstate New York, is an important example of exoticism in the Aesthetic Movement decorative arts.